vidyagames998/vidyagames998.github.io/eldenring/index.md

 https://www.youtube.com/watch?v=p7VmiX50vO4

-There's also some more optional gear we can get to make this build way better.
+There's also some more optional gear we can get to make this build better.
 This is all way overkill, but this makes the next bosses way easier.

 - Pickup the jellyfish shield next to foot of the four belfries grace with a contagious fury damage buff L2.
 (West of Raya Lucaria in North Limgrave)
 - Head south of rotview balcony in Caelid to the fort, on the south side of the fort at the base behind two enemies is the flame grant me strength spell which gives a damage buff.
 - Head to the round table hold and buy a finger seal, with 15 faith we can use it to cast poison mist and rot breath with 12 arcane.
 - South of castle morne rampart grace in weeping peninsula on the left is a scarab that gives you poison mist, equip this, this can be used to kill tree sentinel 2.0 easily
-- Upstairs of sofria river well is a water basin with a spiked crack crystal tear, next to it is a bear in a village, underneath the bear there are stairs to a basement with the axe talisman, equip this.
+- Upstairs of sofria river well elevator is a water basin with a spiked crack crystal tear, next to it is a bear in a village, underneath the bear there are stairs to a basement with the axe talisman, equip this.
 - Mix the spiked crack tear and strength tear in the physick at a grace
 - Gear: Underneath the second tree sentinel is a [dungeon that has easy to grab tree sentinel armor](https://www.youtube.com/watch?v=QHsFlF63vns)
 - This same tree sentinel armor dunegon has grave glovewort 6 for your imps (optional)
 - [Grave glovewort 7](https://eldenring.wiki.fextralife.com/Interactive_Map?mapId=vm6a67b6fa9240c157fd42bc83&markerId=7602#tabber-Overland_Map) (optional)
 - In southern Caelid is a church we can trade dragon hearts from killing a dragon for the rotten breath skill
-- In summonwater village west of rot view balcony, there is a stonesword key fog door with a green turtle talisman inside, this helps recover stamina faster and helps a lot in battle.
+- In summonwater village west of rot view balcony, there is a stonesword key fog door with a green turtle talisman inside, this helps recover stamina faster and helps a lot in battle in early game.

 Optional Grave Glovewort 8/9/10:
-8/9/10 Requires beating Tree Sentinel 2.0 and isn't really worth it [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(8)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(8)) [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9))
+These require beating Tree Sentinel 2.0 and isn't really worth it once we get the mimic.
+[https://eldenring.wiki.fextralife.com/Grave_Glovewort_(8)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(8))
+[https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9))
 [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(10)](https://eldenring.wiki.fextralife.com/Great_Grave_Glovewort)